antonioken22/dragoncity-bot/README.md

 - Uses `pyautogui`
 - Simple System Dialogues With Instructions
 - Visual Studio Code Terminal Logging
+- Can Be Run Like An Executable By Double Clicking `main.py`
 - More to come

 ## Bot Tasks Available

 - Collect Gold and Food upto 9th Island
-- Watch Dragon TV Island Ads
+- Watch Dragon TV Island Ads <-- New Feature
 - Watch Greenhouse Building Ads
 - Watch Hatchery Ads
+- Arena Fight to Lose Points <-- Under Development
+- League Auto Combat <-- Latest Feature
 - More to come

 ## How to use